Danish retirement pension

 Do you have the right to a Danish retirement pension?

-As a rule, when you live and work in Denmark you are earning the right to a Danish retirement pension.
-If you live in Denmark and work in another Nordic country, you will generally earn pension rights in the country where you work.
-If you work in two or more countries or are posted to another Nordic country and are unsure about where you are earning the right to a pension, you should contact the authorities.
+If you work in two or more countries, or are posted to another Nordic country, the rules may be more complicated.
+Contact the authorities if you are in doubt about where you are earning the right to a pension.
 In Denmark, you should contact the office for international social security at Udbetaling Danmark.

 How do you earn the right to a Danish pension?